stephen-fox/rizin-tools/README.md

   exported symbols and their signatures.
 Useful for developing a proxy library
-- [rz-paths](rz-paths) - rz-paths finds code paths between a child symbol and parent symbol using rizin
+- [rz-paths](rz-paths) - rz-paths finds code paths between a child symbol and a parent symbol using rizin